SIAG/CST Best SICON Paper Prize

 - Bernard Chazelle, “The Total s-Energy of a Multiagent System,” SICON 49 (2011), pp. 1680-1706

-The next award will be made in 2013.
+The next award of the prize will be made in 2019.

 Click here to see a list of selection committee members by year.